mahmood-ghaem/Everyday-Thoughts/README.md

 <h2 align="center">September 2021</h2>
 <!-----------------------------------------------------------------------------September----------------------------------------------------------------------------->

-### 1- An experience about Office 365 administration:
+### 1- An experience about Office 365 administration

 We have a web domain that we added in the Office admin panel.
 We have created several users for this domain and all of them use their email to access Outlook.